Bengals–Steelers rivalry

 The Bengals–Steelers rivalry is a National Football League (NFL) rivalry between the Cincinnati Bengals and Pittsburgh Steelers.

 The two teams have played each other twice a year since becoming division rivals in 1970.
 Originally placed in the AFC Central following the 1970 AFL–NFL merger, the two teams currently compete in that division's successor, the AFC North.
-The rivalry would reach new heights in the 2000s in which the Steelers knocked the Bengals out of the playoffs, as well as injuring Carson Palmer, enroute to their fifth Super Bowl victory.
+The rivalry would reach new heights in the 2000s in which the Steelers knocked the Bengals out of the playoffs, as well as injuring Carson Palmer, en route to their fifth Super Bowl victory.

-The Steelers lead the overall series, 72–41.
-The two teams met twice in the playoffs, with the Steelers winning both games.
+The Steelers lead the overall series, 73–41.
+The two teams have met twice in the playoffs, with the Steelers winning both games.

 History

 1970–1973: Beginning of the rivalry

 Prior to 1970, the Steelers were members of the NFL and the Bengals were part of the AFL.
 However, as part of the AFL-NFL merger, the two teams were placed in the AFC Central division along with the NFL's Cleveland Browns and the AFL's Houston Oilers.
 Thus, the Bengals and Steelers have played each other twice every season since (except the strike-shortened 1982 campaign).

 The Steelers defeated the Bengals in their first meeting, 21–10 at Pittsburgh's Three Rivers Stadium.
 However, the Bengals would win the rematch in Cincinnati 34–7 during a 7-game winning streak that pushed the Bengals to the division championship.

 The Steelers would win four of the next six meetings to take a 5–3 series lead early in its history.